Capitol Hill: 20th century

-Description
+Landmarks

-Capitol Hill's landmarks include not only the United States Capitol, but also the Senate and House office buildings, the Supreme Court building, the Library of Congress, the Marine Barracks, the Washington Navy Yard, and Congressional Cemetery.
+Capitol Hill's landmarks include not only the United States Capitol, but also the Senate and House office buildings, the Supreme Court building, the Library of Congress, the Marine Barracks, the Washington Navy Yard, and Congressional Cemetery, which are collectively part of the Capitol Complex.

+Also, the Folger Shakespeare Library is located in Capitol Hill.
+It is a research library and museum that houses the world's largest collection of material related to English writer William Shakespeare and third-largest collection of English books printed before 1641.
+The Folger Library houses a large museum and also operates the Folger Theatre, which is known for being a leading interpreter of Shakespeare's works.

-It is, however, largely a residential neighborhood composed predominantly of rowhouses of different stylistic varieties and periods.
+Capitol Hill is, however, largely a residential neighborhood composed predominantly of rowhouses of different stylistic varieties and periods.
 Side by side exist early 19th century manor houses, Federal townhouses, small frame dwellings, ornate Italianate bracketed houses, and the late 19th century press brick rowhouses with their often whimsical decorative elements combining Richardsonian Romanesque, Queen Anne, and Eastlakian motifs.

 In the 1990s, gentrification and the booming economy of the District of Columbia meant that the neighborhood's non-historic and obsolete buildings began to be replaced.
 New buildings, which have to comply with height limits and other restrictions, are often done in a decorative modernist style, many by Amy Weinstein, whose designs feature polychrome brickwork set in patterned relief.

-The main non-residential corridor of Capitol Hill is Pennsylvania Avenue, a lively commercial street with shops, restaurants and bars.
+The main retail corridor of Capitol Hill is Pennsylvania Avenue, a lively commercial street with shops, restaurants and bars.
 Eastern Market is an 1873 public market on 7th Street SE, where vendors sell fresh meat and produce in indoor stalls and at outdoor farmers' stands.
 It is also the site of an outdoor flea market every weekend.
 After a major fire gutted the main market building on April 30, 2007, it underwent restoration and reopened on June 26, 2009.
 One of the most beloved stores, Fragers Hardware, has been based on Pennsylvania Avenue for nearly 100 years before it suffered a fire similar in destructiveness to the Eastern Market fire.
 It has successfully rebuilt on the same location.

 Barracks Row at 8th Street SE, named because of its proximity to the U.S. Marine Barracks, is one of the city's oldest commercial corridors.
 It dates to the late 18th century and has recently been revitalized.
+Barracks Row is located immediately south of Eastern Market, which is a public market dating back to 1871.
+The Eastern Market and Barracks Row area have many restaurants and shops.
+This area is the oldest commercial district in the city, in part due to its proximity to the Washington Navy Yard.

 A new addition to Capitol Hill is a community center named Hill Center.
 Hill Center is housed in the restored Old Naval Hospital at the corner of 9th and Pennsylvania Avenue SE.
-The rehabilitation of the Old Naval Hospital combines the restoration of a historically significant landmark with the cutting-edge technologies of modern “green” architecture.
-Hill Center is a vibrant new home for cultural, educational, and civic life on Capitol Hill.